bitovi/hatchify/docs/react/README.md

 ### HatchifyProvider

 `HatchifyProvider` must wrap your application for you to use hatchify components.
-The `HatchifyProvider` also provides a way to ovreride the default renders for each type of attribute and relationship.
+The `HatchifyProvider` also provides a way to override the default renders for each type of attribute and relationship.
 This is done by passing an optional `defaultDisplayComponents` object to the provider as a prop.
 In the example below, rather than rendering the text "true" or "false" for a boolean, all booleans in Hatchify components will render as "✅" or "❌".

 ```tsx
 import { HatchifyProvider, hatchifyReact, createJsonapiClient } from "@hatchifyjs/react"